MUST-KNOW DIGITAL MEDIA TRENDS

 According to research from Vibrant Media, 67% of media planners and buyers want to incorporate more AR ads into their campaigns to enhance user experience.
 Apart from the high demand for AR advertising, Vibrant Media discovered that 49% of media agencies believe this new approach to marketing could prevent ad blocking.

 With user experience a top priority for advertisers, it is likely more brands will publish content similar to Pepsi in the near future, possibly using digital billboards instead of bus stops, with experiences tailored to the location.

-AR Fast Facts
+Augmented Reality Ads Fast Facts

 70% of consumers believe AR can help them learn new personal and professional skills.